juandiegombr/juandiegombr/README.md

 ## About me

 I am a person with enthusiasm to learn something new every day.
-I am currently working as a Frontend developer at Mercadona Tech.
+I am currently working as a Sofwtare Product Engineer at Alhona.

 Testing, TDD, pairing... are essential practices in my daily work.
 Yes, like all of us I started working without these practices, but once I got to know them, it's something I can't do without.
 As a Product Developer, I seek to get quick feedback with everything I do and these tools give me that feedback which allows me to improve and create quality code.